 The agency providing ADRC services must make orientation and training available to paid and volunteer staff.
 Each service provider will have a process for identifying the training needs of staff, both at the initial point of employment and during the course of employment.
 The ADRC will develop a written training plan and standardize orientation for new staff members and continuing training.
 The plan will encourage staff professional development including assistance in pursuing the nationally approved Alliance of Information & Referral Systems (AIRS) Certification program as a standard for excellence.

 Initial training should cover skills that are essential to achieving clear and effective communication with inquirers by telephone and in person and should be completed prior to a new staff member assuming his/her duties assisting callers.

+ADRC Group suggests: Rather than list specifics, consider a shorter more encompassing list of training coverage areas, e.g. competencies, service delivery to special populations, laws/regulations, emerging practices…/

+Topical Work Group suggests: a list of minimally required training and suggested additional topics.
+Group agreed should be part of text vs. in an appendix.
+Maybe group by general information, and then by specific skills that need to be acquired.
+Susan will work on this.

 Types of training appropriate for ADRC staff include, but are not limited to: